composting the father #2 (before it was framed)

 35mm color negative positive printed as a CMYK channel separation with solar fast.
 Exposed by the sun in 4 sessions on post consumer foam.

-Work is arguably all time based, and while working I’ve have been experiencing a kind of opening, open much like a healing wound in the air and sunlight.
+While working I’ve have been experiencing a kind of opening, open much like a healing wound.
+Work is time based and healing requires an awareness to this time.

 As a child, I experienced neglect both in my family as well as systemically, via poverty and the education system.
 As an adult, I was recently diagnosed ASD 1 and ADHD inattentive in 2022.
 These are typically considered comorbidities, but I think the word divergence works better for how I understand the way my brain works.
-When discussing my work, it's a fairly regular experience to hear that I work too much and overthink, but I don’t always agree and tend to think that I’m actually working and thinking.
-My working and thinking might be different than someone who isn’t AuDHD, and in that respect, I’m doing my best to work and think in my own way.
+When discussing my work, it's a fairly regular experience to hear that I work too much, I overthink, that I don’t make a lot of sense, but I don’t always agree and think that I’m just working and thinking through my work from the experience of this neglect.

 billy (they/them)